DonnieData/DonnieData.github.io/_posts/2022-10-8-post-database_normalization.md

 </table>

 From the above output we can see that we have been able to save almost 10% of space through normalization.
 While that is not currently a huge difference, as more data for each day is added to the databaase model we can save 10% of kilobytes , megabytes, and so on.

+### Purpose
+Performing database normalization to optimze data storage, and allow for easier analysis of the meter transaction data locally.

+### Steps of normalizaiton

+#### Review Data
+In order to have a normalized databade model we need to review datasets attributes and identify opportunities to reduce redundancys.

+- payment type
+- street block
+- meter post id
+- payment ammount
+- timestamps

+#### Model Data
+- ERD

+#### Database
+- create schema
+- load data